UnitexGramLab/vinber-backend/README.md

 > [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite

-This shell script is used to build the [Unitex/GramLab][unitex] project.
+This shell script is used to build the [Unitex/GramLab][unitex] suite.
 Including:

 - Static website
 - Documentation (User's manual)